IsraelAlonzoMoran/HW1-Terraform-code-to-create-aws-vpc-and-resources/README.md

 *  Elastic IP

 #### The Terraform Template only has a provider.tf file.
-In the terraform_hw1.tf file you are going to find the Terraform code to create an AWS VPC, internet_gateway, 3 public subnets, 3 private subnets, 2 RouteTables (1 public and 1 private), an Elastic IP, NAT Gateway and the respective associations between the resources.
+In the provider.tf file you are going to find the Terraform code to create an AWS VPC, internet_gateway, 3 public subnets, 3 private subnets, 2 RouteTables (1 public and 1 private), an Elastic IP, NAT Gateway and the respective associations between the resources.

 Just to show some code from the provider.tf file.